kubernetes-sigs/gateway-api-inference-extension/docs/proposals/006-scheduler/README.md

 3. Integrate future cost features such as prefix cache routing into a holistic cost model
 4. Support heterogenous model server capabilities in terms of capacity, latency, memory, and features

+In general, the cost of the request is the resources it will consume during its execution.
+That includes the fraction of compute and memory (as kv-cache) on the accelerator and may be modified by the workload's latency sensitivity (which requires more compute to be set aside to serve the request).

 #### Reference Scheduler

-The reference scheduler will be a monolithic Golang scheduler that is expected to run cooperatively with other instances of the scheduler with the same configuration or with appropriate 1 version/config skew.
+The reference scheduler will be a Golang scheduler interface that is expected to run cooperatively with other instances of the scheduler with the same configuration or with appropriate 1 version/config skew.

 The reference scheduler receives a list of **candidate endpoints** from the EPP and is responsible for selecting a match.